e-picas/bash-utils/README.md

     # write your script here
     # ...

+To let such notation works correctly, the *bash-utils* script must be accessible from your `$PATH` variable.
+To check this, use: `/usr/bin/env bash-utils --version`.

 If you prefer use a classic *shebang*, you just have to load the library by *sourcing* it:

     #!/usr/bin/env bash